-- Real estate: Realtors scrape listings from property websites like Gumtree.com, Realtor.com to aggregate loads of research data for comparison.
+- Real estate: Realtors scrape listings from property websites like Gumtree.com, and Realtor.com to aggregate loads of research data for comparison.
 In that way, they predict if the real estate market will skyrocket any time soon or see in what price range their property will compete.

 While web scraping for business has become a common practice, the legality of web scraping is still in a grey area.
 The versatility of web scraping allows access to data so easily that it would be natural to worry about potential information abuse or misuse.
 For people who want to decrease the likelihood of legal controversies in web scraping, it is important to identify the legal risks around web scraping.

 Here comes the ultimate question: to scrape or not to scrape?
 Is web scraping illegal or not?
 What are the potential legal implications of using web scraping?
 Unfortunately, there is no short answer to these questions.
 Due to the relative novelty of web scraping in a legal context, the line between legitimate and evil use of this technique is still hard to define in most countries.
 For a decade or so, web scraping was only guided by a set of related, fundamental legal theories and laws, such as:

 - Copyright Infringement